- Solar advice hub

 - Solar-technology

-- Plug-in solar panels: the expert guide
+- Plug-in solar panels: are they worth it?

 You should be able to self-install plug-in solar panels in the UK this summer.
 Here's the latest update and what you can expect.